Discover Amsterdam

 Image from Pauline Arkesteijn

-Home to numerous bars catering to a diverse range of tastes, Amsterdam has everything from fun and friendly to dark and dirty.
+Home to numerous bars catering to diverse tastes, Amsterdam has everything from fun and friendly to dark and dirty.
 No matter what you’re up for, you’ll feel at home.
-PrikThe Queen’s Head and Café ‘t Mandje are welcoming and popular with locals and visitors alike.
-Head to TabooSoHoor Exit Café on Amsterdam’s gayest street, Reguliersdwarsstraat, for a tipple or two.
-You’ll also find old favourites like De Spijkerthe Web Bar and Eagle Amsterdam catering to the leather scene.
-And for the women, check our Bar Buka or Café Saarein.
+PrikThe Queen’s Head and Café ‘t Mandje are welcoming and popular pubs for locals and visitors alike.
+Alternatively, head to TabooSoHo or Exit Café on Reguliersdwarsstraat for a tipple, whilst old favourites like De Spijker and Eagle Amsterdam cater to the leather scene.
+Other key spots to visit include Café Montmartre and Amstel 54.
+Both around Rembrandtplein, Café Montmartre brings a little bit of Paris to the heart of Amsterdam, while Amstel 54 is a low-key old-school hangout.
+On Utrechtsestraat, there is the Netherlands’ only drag queen café, De Lellebel, which is renowned for its glittering lip-sync performances.
+And for the lesbian scene, check out Bar Buka or Café Saarein.
+New addition Bar Bario is an inclusive bar and creative hub explicitly focusing on the BPOC, Trans & Queer communities.

 Amsterdam’s reputation as a party city is well-known, and the LGBTQI+ community knows a thing or two about how to have a good time.
-Club Church hosts regular club nights such as Blue, where great music and fun shows go hand in hand, and a changing selection of cheeky special nights catering to a diverse mix of tastes and fetishes.
-Both Rapido and Backdoor have gained a reputation for their debauched parties where DJs and performances set the scene for wild times on heaving dancefloors.
+Club Church hosts regular club nights such as "BLUE', where great music goes hand in hand with special nights catering to diverse tastes and fetishes.
+Exit and Club NYX are both staples in Amsterdam's LGBTQI+ clubbing scene but welcome everyone through their doors.
+Rapido and Backdoor have gained a reputation for their debauched parties, where DJs and performances set the stage for wild times on heaving dance floors.
+The eclectic agenda at Sexyland World hosts everything from Queer Chess Club meet-ups to sweaty dance parties.
+Or head to De Trut for their infamous volunteer-run queer disco every Sunday night.

 Drag it up

 The popularity of drag continues to increase, even here in Amsterdam.
-The first edition of RuPaul’s Drag Race Holland was broadcast last year and in the city you can see drag acts in many bars and clubs throughout the week.
+The first edition of RuPaul’s Drag Race Holland was broadcast in 2020 and you can see drag acts in many bars and clubs throughout the week.
 Want some meat with your fish (drag dictionary: a ‘fish’ is a very feminine queen)?
-Head to Sluisje where a steak dinner and a dynamite show guarantee a good night out.
-In June, Superball comes to town, a fierce drag competition that sees Europe’s boldest drag houses battle it out to take the crown.
-And Church is owned and run by Amsterdam’s wildest queen, the inimitable and fabulous Jennifer Hopelezz.
+Head to 't Sluisje, where a steak dinner and a dynamite show guarantee a good night out.
+In June, Superball Amsterdam comes to Paradiso, a fierce drag competition that sees Europe’s boldest drag houses battle it out to take the crown.

 Catch a flick

 There’s a lot for film buffs in Amsterdam.
-It’s Gay Movie Night at Pathé on the first Wednesday of the month, where a different gay film is screened each time.
-In March, Roze Filmdagen (Pink Film Days) at Ketelhuis cinema in Westerpark plays a selection of films from across the globe, all with LGTBQI+ themes and many in English.
-Around December, the International Queer and Migrant Film Festival shines the light on films with — yes, you guessed it — themes around queerness with a focus on migrants.
+It’s Pride Night at Pathé on the first Wednesday of the month, where a different LGBTQI+-focussed film is screened each time.
+In March, Roze Filmdagen (Pink Film Days) at Ketelhuis cinema in Westerpark plays a selection of movies from across the globe, all with LGTBQI+ themes and with many in English.
+During Queer & Pride in July-August, you'll find a colossal cultural programme, including spectacular open-air film screenings as well as talks, debates, photography exhibitions and much more.
+Around December, the International Queer and Migrant Film Festival highlights films with themes around queerness with a focus on migrants.
 It’s always a must-see.

 Feel the heat

-As the days warm up, the festivals unfold and the scene really starts to sizzle.
+As the days warm up, the festival season unfolds, and the LGBTQI+ scene sizzles.
 Tropikali brings the spirit of Rio’s Carnivale to Amsterdam with an eclectic line-up of beats and grooves.
 Milkshake gets people in the mood with a fabulous atmosphere catering to the LGBTQI+ community; the focus is on respect, freedom and love for everyone.
 And the big ticket item is Queer & Pride Amsterdam.
-Towards the end of July and into early August, a dazzling ten-day programme featuring parties, exhibitions, performances, sport and so much more culminates with a glittering bang as Canal Parade sees amazingly decorated floats sail along cheered-on by enthusiastic crowds.
-And when that concludes, the streets, bars and squares fill up with proud revellers as the party continues well into the wee hours.
-After a bit of a rest, the leather community comes out to play at Amsterdam Leather Pride late in autumn.
+Towards the end of July and into early August, a dazzling ten-day programme featuring parties, exhibitions, performances, sports, and so much more culminates with a glittering bang as Canal Parade sees lavishly decorated floats sail along, cheered on by crowds.
+And when that concludes, the streets, bars and squares fill with proud revellers as the party continues well into the wee hours.
+After a month or two's rest, the leather community comes out to play at Amsterdam Leather Pride late in autumn.